tiehm/Charlog/README.md

 # Charlog &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/your/your-project/blob/master/LICENSE)
 > A different [signale](https://github.com/klauscfhq/signale).

 Charlog is a custom Logger with many features with the main focus to be appealing.

+This is heavily inspired by [signale](https://github.com/klauscfhq/signale), please use signale if you are looking for a fully supported and steady updated logger.

 ## Installing / Getting started